You are listening to the Sean Hannity Radio Show podcast.

 Don't miss this opportunity to show all the moms in your life how much you miss them and love them.

-Now just go to 1-800 Flowers.com, get 24 stunning multicolored roses, 24 bucks, a dollar a rose, click on the radio icon and put in my last name Hannity.
+Now, just go to 1-800-FLOWERS.com, get 24 stunning multicolored roses, 24 bucks, $1 a rose.

-Chairwoman Black, Congressman MacArthur, Congressman Meadows, and all the principled members of Congress who are standing with us here today.
+Speaker Ryan, Majority Leader McCarthy, Majority Whip Scalise, Chairwoman McMorris-Rogers, Chairman Brady, Chairman Walden, Chairwoman Black, Congressman MacArthur, Congressman Meadows, and all the principled members of Congress who are standing with us here today.

 On behalf of President Donald Trump and the First Family, welcome to the White House.

-Applause And thanks to the leadership of President Donald Trump, welcome to the beginning of the end of Obamacare.
+And thanks to the leadership of President Donald Trump, welcome to the beginning of the end of Obamacare.

-Democrats passed a government takeover of health care.
+It was March 2010, seven years ago, Democrats passed a government takeover of health care.

 And at that time, Republicans in Congress promised the American people that law would not stand.

-We've taken a historic first step to repeal and replace Obamacare and finally give the American people the kind of health care they deserve.
+Today, thanks to the perseverance, the determination, and the leadership of President Donald Trump and all the support of those gathered here, we've taken a historic first step to repeal and replace Obamacare and finally give the American people the kind of health care they deserve.

-So today, with heartfelt gratitude for all he has done to keep his word to the American people, and for all he will do to continue to make America great again.
+So today, with heartfelt gratitude for all he has done to keep his word to the American people and for all he will do to continue to make America great again.

-It is my high honor and distinct privilege to introduce to you the president.
+it is my high honor and distinct privilege to introduce to you the President.

 Thank you.